BNETDocs/bnetdocs-web/CONTRIBUTING.md

 ### OS
-Using the virtualization software, create a virtual machine instance using the latest CentOS 7 x86\_64 iso image, and install the minimal operating system.
+Using the virtualization software, create a virtual machine instance using the latest CentOS 7 x86\_64 iso image available for download [here](https://www.centos.org/download/), and install the minimal operating system.

 Details of the OS install are not important at this point in time, tune the OS however is preferred.